-Free by request to residents of Sturbridge, Brimfield, Holland and Wales SEND YOUR NEWS AND PICS TO NEWS@STONEBRIDGEPRESS.NEWS Friday, July 1, 2022 Charlton veteran gives first salute to great-grandson
+Free by request to residents of Charlton, Charlton City and Charlton Depot SEND YOUR NEWS AND PICS TO NEWS@STONEBRIDGEPRESS.NEWS Friday, July 1, 2022 Charlton veteran gives first salute to great-grandson

 BY JASON BLEAU CORRESPONDENT CHARLTON - The first salute is a special moment for any member of the armed forces.
 It's the first time that they are saluting someone as an officer, but also marks the first salute they receive from a current or former member of the armed forces as part of a brother and sisterhood of individuals who step up to serve their country.
 Many armed service members decide Photo Jason Bleau World War II veteran Howard Seifert provides the first salute for his great-grandson.
-Space Force Second Lieutenant Hunter to make this moment extra special by choosing a veteran from their family or close social circle to receive their salute.
+Space Force Second Lieutenant Hunter Lavigne. to make this moment extra special by choosing a veteran from their family or close social circle to receive their salute.
 That special moment finally came for newly commissioned Space Force Second Lt.
 Hunter Lavigne on June 25 as he returned home after attending Norwich University.
 He decided to forgo his first salute at his graduation ceremony to share it with his great-grandfather Howard Seifert.
 At 104-years-old, Seifert is Charlton's oldest living resident, who served in World War II reaching the rank of sergeant.
 Not many young members of the armed forced have a World War II Please Read SALUTE, page A4 Pintastic Pinball and Game Room Expo coming back to Sturbridge STURBRIDGE - Pintastic Pinball and Game Room Expo will be held June 23-26 at Sturbridge Host Hotel and Conference Center.
-Our familv friendly event includes, a Vendor Hall, seminars, silent auction, and a special concert Saturday night, free to all Pintastic Pinball and Game Room Expo is very happy to partner once again with the Sturbridge Host Hotel and eighth year to bring you our pandemic prevented us from want to play.
-All games are holding our regular expo in 2020; however we spent the time learning new ways to promote health and safety for all of our attendees, Staff & Volunteers.
+Our familv friendly event includes, a Vendor Hall, seminars, silent auction, and a special concert Saturday night, free to all attendees.
+Pintastic Pinball and Game Room Expo is very happy to partner once again with the Sturbridge Host Hotel and holding our regular expo in 2020; however we spent the time learning new ways to promote health and safety for all of our attendees, Staff & Volunteers.
 We encourage everyone to start the summer school break off right and come spend the weekend with us in Sturbridge.
-At Pintastic, our Game Room is filled with more than 200 pinball tables and arcade machines all on free play Conference Center for an mode.
-We provide step stools so even the youngest player seventh event.
-The global can reach the controls if they on loan from owner-operators who are attending the Expo themselves.
+At Pintastic, our Game Room is filled with more than 200 pinball tables and arcade machines all on free play on loan from owner-operators who are attending the Expo themselves.
 Our technician team makes sure any maintenance issues are addressed quickly, so the fun can continue long into each night.
 Pintastic Pinball and Game Room Expo partners with local pinball clubs to provide buy-in tournaments for men, women, and kids.
-We have seminars to discuss game history, skills and design with the creators and people in the industry.
-During our pervious show Please Read PINTASTIC, page A4
+We have seminars to discuss game history, skills and design with the creators Local graduates awarded 2022 CMS Chamber scholarships STURBRIDGE The Chamber of Central Mass South is excited to announce the winners of the Chamber Scholarships for 2022.
+This year, scholarships in the amount of \$1,000 will be awarded to three very